jdoner02/academic-paper-discovery/CONTRIBUTING.md

-# Contributing to HRV Research Aggregator
+# Contributing to Academic Paper Discovery Platform

-Thank you for your interest in contributing to HRV Research Aggregator!
-This project serves both production research needs and educational purposes, so contributions should maintain high code quality and clear educational value.
+Thank you for your interest in contributing to the Academic Paper Discovery Platform!
+This project serves both as a functional research tool and educational demonstration of Clean Architecture principles, so contributions should maintain high code quality and clear pedagogical value.

 ## 🚀 Quick Start for Contributors